-- (1) The structural strength of every fishing vessel of 12 metres in length and over to which this Order applies and the number and disposition of bulkheads shall be adequate for the intended service. - (2) Every vessel shall be provided with a watertight collision bulkhead in the fore part of the vessel and main and auxiliary machinery essential for the propulsion and safety of the vessel shall be situated in a watertight machinery compartment, except that vessels constructed substantially of wood may be provided with a wooden bulkhead or bulkheads of solid and substantial construction separating the fish hold from the rest of the vessel.
+(1) The structural strength of every fishing vessel to which this Order applies and the number and disposition of bulkheads shall be adequate for the intended service.

+(2) Every vessel shall be provided with a watertight collision bulkhead in the fore part of the vessel and main and auxiliary machinery essential for the propulsion and safety of the vessel shall be situated in a watertight machinery compartment, except that vessels constructed substantially of wood may be provided with a wooden bulkhead or bulkheads of solid and substantial construction separating the fish hold from the rest of the vessel.

-B-Watertight integrity
+B - Watertight integrity